chriseth/boolean-circuit/README.md

 - Disjunciton / Or
 - Exclusive Or

-Predecessors are stored via `Rc`-pointers to allow sharing of subcircuits.
+Predecessors are stored via `Rc`-pointers, all clones are shallow.

 Input gates are identified by their name, i.e. independently created input gates with the same name are considered the same gate.